 The student must explain the reason for failure to maintain SAP and explain what has changed in his/her situation that will allow demonstration of achievement of SAP at the end of the next term(s), if the appeal is approved.
 Additional documentation such as accident reports, physician's statements, third party affidavits, etc. should be attached.
-An unofficial transcript must be submitted with the completed appeal for consideration.
-Also, the student must meet with his/her advisor or counselor to develop an academic plan.
+The student must meet with his/her advisor or counselor to complete an academic plan to be submitted with the appeal.